aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/using-truetype-fonts/manipulating-and-substitution-truetype-fonts/_index.md

 The following code example demonstrates how to load font fallback settings from an XML file:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetFontFallbackSettings.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetFontFallbackSettings.py" >}}

 In the above code example, the following XML file is used: